jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Maximum number of channels (Clients)

 ##### `-z or --startminimized`
-Start the graphicial user interface minimized
+Start the Jamulus Server graphical user interface in the minimized window state.

 ---